 Nevertheless, the battle for women rabbis was not over.
-Although Preisand served as assistant rabbi of New York’s Free Synagogue from 1972 to 1977 and as associate rabbi from 1977 to 1978, she encountered innumerable problems in securing her own congregation.
+Although Priesand served as assistant rabbi of New York’s Free Synagogue from 1972 to 1977 and as associate rabbi from 1977 to 1978, she encountered innumerable problems in securing her own congregation.
 For months at a time, the CCAR placement bureau could not so much as arrange an interview for her.
-Eventually Preisand secured a modest congregation in Tinton Falls, New Jersey.
+Eventually Priesand secured a modest congregation in Tinton Falls, New Jersey.

 By then, too, few congregations could be unaware that women were being ordained and granted pastoral assignments in every major branch of Protestantism.
 By 1982, some fifty women rabbis already had been graduated by the Hebrew Union College and by Philadelphia’s little Reconstructionist Rabbinical College, and almost one‑third of those institutions’ current student bodies were women.
 Upon ordination, they were finding employment opportunities as educators, chaplains, administrators, pastoral counselors, and increasingly as “associate” rabbis in large congregations and as solo rabbis in smaller ones.